letsencrypt/website/docs/rate-limits.md

 The main limit is **Certificates per Registered Domain** (20 per week).
 A registered domain is, generally speaking, the part of the domain you purchased from your domain name registrar.
-For instance, in the name "www.example.com", the example.com part is the registered domain.
-In "new.blog.example.co.uk", example.co.uk is the registered domain.
+For instance, in the name `www.example.com`, the registered domain is `example.com`.
+In `new.blog.example.co.uk`, the registered domain is `example.co.uk`.
 We use the [Public Suffix List](https://publicsuffix.org) to calculate the registered domain.